camunda/camunda/docs/src/bpmn-workflows/message-events.md

 ### Payload Mapping

 By default, the complete message payload is merged into the workflow instance payload.
 This behavior can be customized by defining an output mapping at the intermediate catch event.
-See the [Input/Output Mappings](/bpmn-workflows/data-flow.html#inputoutput-mappings) section for details on this concept.

 XML representation: